GithmiHashara/Whatsapp-clone/README.md

 React Hot Toast Integration
 In this WhatsApp clone, I've integrated React Hot Toast to provide a smooth and responsive notification system.
 React Hot Toast is a lightweight, customizable toast library that allows us to display brief messages to users, such as successful actions, errors, or important alerts.

+Zego Cloud
+Zego Cloud is integrated into the WhatsApp clone to provide seamless video call functionality.
+It offers a reliable and scalable solution for real-time communication, enabling users to initiate and participate in high-quality video calls within the app.
+Zego Cloud's easy-to-use APIs and SDKs made it straightforward to integrate video calling features, ensuring a smooth user experience across different devices and network conditions.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started